ananthu1234567/event_hall_booking/README.md

 ## Features
 - User registration and authentication
 - Booking management for different events
-- Calendar view for event scheduling
+- Email Confirmation of booking
 - Admin panel for managing events and bookings

 ## Installation Instructions